 At Mackie's of Scotland we have our own renewable energy supply.
 Mackie's first turbine was installed in 2005, with two more added in 2007 and a final larger one installed in 2015.
 This has been a success as we are fortunate enough to live in the windiest country in Europe, allowing our turbines to make more energy than we use on the farm.
-The excess energy is sold to 100% renewable energy supplier — Good Energy.
+We sell our surplus energy back to the grid which is then sold onto customers as green energy.

 As our business has grown, our energy requirement and our energy production capacity has also grown.
 This graph shows the success of our mix of renewable energy from the wind turbines, our solar PV panels and biomass plant in providing about 70% of the farm's energy and continually reducing the amount we have to buy from the grid.